Priyansh6747/Nutrilio/Backend/Documentation/User.md

 ### 2. Create User

-**POST /**
+**POST /init**

 Creates a new user in the system using the username as the unique identifier.
+The `meals` field is automatically initialized as an empty list if not provided.

 **Request Body:**
 ```json